Thank you for bring the PCE drafts to our attention. There has been recent

 Comments by section on draft-ietf-pce-inter-layer-req-06.txt are:

 should specify the layer for which it is requesting a path.
 If there are

-several “mono” layers that could satisfy a path request,
+several “mono” layers that could satisfy a path request, what indication is

-original PCC request that limits the maximum number of adaptations allowed in the
+PCC request that limits the maximum number of adaptations allowed in the

 returned path.
 Similarly some indicator of how many administrative boundaries

 An electronic copy of this liaison statement is available at: